microsoft/typespec/docs/getting-started/getting-started.md

 # Getting started with TypeSpec

-- [Get started with HTTP in TypeSpec](./getting-started-http/getting-started-http-00 .md)
+- [Get started with TypeSpec for HTTP](./getting-started-http/getting-started-http-00 .md)